 With a noticeable chill in the air, we can officially say that the winter time of the year is here and to last for long!
 It is the season to enjoy the seasonal delicacies, festivals and go on vacations.
 While we plan to be all prepared to enjoy these colder days, we cannot ignore the way this season has a harsh side to it as well.
-We all know that with winter comes various illnesses affecting our wellbeing!
+We all know that with winter comes various illnesses affecting our wellbeing.
+Here are some tips to prevent common winter complaints.

 An unexpected drop in temperature carries with it various medical problems, for example arthritis, heart disorders and so on.
 In any case, the colder time of year is an ideal opportunity to pay special attention to skin-related illnesses and respiratory contaminations too.